lv-132/LRA-YOLO-Pipeline-Defect-Detection/README.md

-# LRA-YOLO-Pipeline-Defect-Detection
+# LRA-YOLO: High-Precision Instance Segmentation Technique for Pipeline Defect Detection

-Official PyTorch implementation and sample dataset for LRA-YOLO
+This repository contains the official PyTorch implementation and a representative sample dataset for the LRA-YOLO network.

+Researchers can utilize this sample subset to fully verify our network architecture, training pipeline, and inference logic.

+1. pip install -r requirements.txt
+2. python train.py --data sample_dataset/data.yaml --cfg models/LRA-YOLO.yaml